GSA/notifications-api/docs/all.md

 {"name": "app", "levelname": "ERROR", "message": "API unknown failed with status 503 message Request failed", "pathname": "/home/vcap/app/app/__init__.py", ...
 ```

 This indicates that the Admin and API apps are unable to talk to each other because of either a missing route or a missing network policy.
 The apps require [container-to-container networking](https://cloud.gov/docs/management/container-to-container/) to communicate.
-List `cf network-policies` and compare the output to other deployed envrionments.
+List `cf network-policies` and compare the output to our other deployed envs.
 If you find a policy is missing, you might have to create a network policy with something like:
 ```
 cf add-network-policy notify-admin-sandbox notify-api-sandbox --protocol tcp --port 61443
 ```